MATRIX30/Jenkins-Test/README.md

-# Jenkins-Test
+# Groupe1_INF4077
-This is just a repo to test functioning of Jenkins
+This is the Official repository of Groupe 1 INFO 4077
-Ok lets get started ddjj
-Doing another Modification hello testing holy test mike pense micheal jackson didijd